University-of-Arizona-CSc433-533/assignment-5-refraction-and-reflection-JhihYangWu/README.md

 Author: JhihYang Wu [jhihyangwu@arizona.edu]
 Date: April 10, 2024

-Executing program: simply open index.html using a modern browser and then click on choose files navigate to materials directory and select/upload one .js file and one .png file. the scene should render shortly you can play with the water height and reflection refraction ratio using the sliders below.
+Executing program: simply open index.html using a modern browser and then click on choose files navigate to materials directory and select/upload (f-texture2.png, scene1.js, tree_sky.png) or (f-texture.png, scene1.js, tree_sky.png). the scene should render shortly you can play with the water height and reflection refraction ratio using the sliders below.

 Description: this assignment mostly demonstrates how snell law can be implemented in fragment shader by querying a different texture coordinate based the normal of a wave, snell's law, water height, etc. Lighting is also applied through the dot product between the reflected direction (based on normal of water) and the sun's direction.
 I also made the wave a little more realistic by decreasing the amplitude linearly with respect to the distance from the center (radius).